gamecz18/gamecz18-folderSynchAdvanced/README.md

 # FolderSync

-FolderSync is an application designed to synchronize one folder to another seamlessly.
+FolderSync is an application designed to synchronize one folder or more to another seamlessly.
 When synchronizing, the app copies data from the source folder to the destination folder.

 ## Features